All About Technical Education Teachers

 - Technology Lab Teacher

-Are There Job Opportunities for Technical Education Teachers?
+Is There Job Demand for Technical Education Teachers?

-In 2016, there was an estimated number of 12,700 jobs in the United States for Technical Education Teacher.
+There were about 12,700 jobs for Technical Education Teacher in 2016 (in the United States).
 New jobs are being produced at a rate of 7.1% which is above the national average.
 The Bureau of Labor Statistics predicts 900 new jobs for Technical Education Teacher by 2026.
-The BLS estimates 1,000 yearly job openings in this field.
+There will be an estimated 1,000 positions for Technical Education Teacher per year.

 The states with the most job growth for Technical Education Teacher are Kentucky, South Dakota, and Texas.
 Watch out if you plan on working in Connecticut, New Jersey, or Nebraska.
 These states have the worst job growth for this type of profession.